-SUBJECT: Accountability of Instructors
+SUBJECT: Accountability of Librarians and Archivists

-The Parties have agreed that it would be useful to have a summary of the processes by which UNB instructors are reviewed.
+The Parties have agreed that it would be useful to have a summary of the processes by which UNB librarians and Archivists are reviewed.
 Therefore, the following summary has been prepared.
 Nothing in this memorandum modifies the provisions of the Collective Agreement between the Parties.